 Yes, meth addiction can be treated.
 Recovery requires a holistic approach, including medical care, therapy, and social support.
 A patient’s ability to return to “normal” behavior depends on several factors, including the extent of brain damage caused by meth use, the quality of treatment, and their commitment to recovery.

-Treatment begins with detoxification to rid the body of meth, followed by cognitive-behavioral therapy (CBT) to help patients address the psychological aspects of their addiction.
+Treatment begins with withdrawal management to rid the body of meth, followed by cognitive-behavioral therapy (CBT) to help patients address the psychological aspects of their addiction.
 Support groups and rehabilitation programs further assist patients in rebuilding healthy coping mechanisms and lifestyle changes.
 The methods tackle the physical and emotional challenges posed by meth addiction.

 Patients endure lingering effects, such as cognitive impairments and emotional difficulties, as a result of the damage methamphetamine causes to the brain.
 Proper support and commitment improve the quality of life for many patients after recovery.